Working to make government more effective

 How common are public inquiries?

-Since 1997 there have never been fewer than five public inquiries running at any one time, and as of February 2025 there are 20 inquiries ongoing or announced – the most ever at one time.
+Inquiries are also taking longer to complete which means there are more inquiries ongoing at the same time.
+Since 1997 there have never been fewer than five public inquiries running at any one time, and as of January 2026 there were 27 inquiries ongoing or announced – the most ever at one time.
+This includes 22 statutory inquiries and 5 non-statutory inquiries, there are also other types of investigation established by the government such as reviews

 Who leads a public inquiry?

-Although initiated and funded by government, public inquiries are run independently.
+Although established by the government, public inquiries are run independently.
 Ministers have the power to remove a chair or terminate the whole process – but no minister has ever exercised this power.

 Inquiry chairs tend to lack diversity – typically being older, white and male.
-Between 1990 and 2024 only 15% of inquiries (13) were led by female chairs.
+Since 2005 only 13 inquiries (22%) have been led by female chairs.

 What is the legal basis for public inquiries?